quicwg/base-drafts/draft-ietf-quic-tls.md

 AEAD_AES_128_GCM function is used.

 QUIC packets are protected prior to applying packet number encryption ({{pn-encrypt}}).
-Thus, the unprotected packet number is part of the AAD.
+The unprotected packet number is part of the associated data (A).
 When removing packet protection, an endpoint first removes the protection from the packet number.

 All QUIC packets other than Version Negotiation and Stateless Reset packets are protected with an AEAD algorithm {{!AEAD}}.
 Prior to establishing a shared